• Home

 1. I moved right along.
 Yes, coconut is my favorite.
 But impulse buying is not.

-2. Wife started begging.
-She insisted that I could not deprive myself of these coconut cluster noms.
+2. Husband started begging.
+He insisted that I could not deprive myself of these coconut cluster noms.

 I said no probably 10 times.
 I was not having it.
 I’m telling you, I’m ruthless when it comes to adding unnecessary items to the cart just because they look and sound good.